dcchambers/dcchambers.github.io/test/test.md

 ---

 title: Test Page!
-permalink: /cool/
+permalink: /test/
 ---

-# Cool Test Page
+# A page for testing stuff in Jekyll